mnapoli/DoctrineTranslated/README.md

 }
 ```

-You can then starting translating that field:
+You can then start translating that field:

 ```php
 $product = new Product();